 The most difficult adjustment in recording with three spaced omnis is the level of the center microphone.
 If the recording is being recorded via three tracks, this critical decision can be deferred until later.
-However, if the recording is being made directly to two-channel stereo, which is often the case, then the critical level setting of the center microphone must be made carefully.
-A good loudspeaker monitoring setup is essential (headphones can be very misleading here).
+However, if the recording is being made directly to two-channel stereo, then the critical level setting of the center microphone must be made carefully.
+A good loudspeaker monitoring setup is essential.
+Headphones can be very misleading in this situation.
 No more center microphone should be used than necessary to fill the "hole in the middle."